disarm-platform/disarm-app/src/help_articles/help.md

 ### How can I report if something is broken?

-- If during an active season, send a WhatsApp message to the number stated in the help file of your DiSARM instance (not available in all instances).
+- During an active season you can send a WhatsApp message to the number stated in the help file of your DiSARM instance (not available in all instances).

 - You can send an email to help@disarm.io.

 - Create an issue on our github plartfrom found on this link: https://github.com/disarm-platform/user-requests-and-feedback

-### I have forgotten my username or password.
+### What do I do when I have lost/forgotten my username or password?

 Contact the application administrator.

 ### Can I edit records after I've synced?

-It's only possible to edit records before you sync.
-At the moment, after they're synced you will need to ask your application administrator if they have the possibility to do so.
+It is only possible to edit records before you sync.
+At the moment, after they are synced you will need to ask your application administrator if they have the possibility to do so.

 ### Can I collect data without being logged in?